quotepedia/web/apps/web/README.md

 #### Error: Empty password

-`VITE_SESSION_SECRET` Configuration option is not set.
+`SESSION_SECRET` Configuration option is not set.
 Make sure to re-read the [step 2](#step-2--configure-the-environment) and clear browser cookies.

 > [!NOTE]
 > You may also need to **re-build** the web app using `pnpm serve` or `pnpm build` to include newly configured options in `.env`.